Auction Review – 1st Half 2020

-- All three auction houses see positive growth in the first 6 months of the year, with Phillips sales jumping 59%.
+- All three auction houses experience decline in the first half of the year.

-- Christie’s and Phillips gain market share at Sotheby’s expense.
+- Sotheby’s gains market share at Christie’s and Phillips expense.

-- New York gains market share as sales jump 37.3% in the first half of 2018.
+- Online-only auction sales increase 497% in the first half of 2020

 About this report:

-This report presents in instant comparative analysis of all auction sales (excluding online-only sales) at Sotheby’s, Christie’s and Phillips in the first 6 months of 2018 (compared to the same period last year).
+This report presents an instant comparative analysis of all auction sales (physical, online-only and hybrid sales) at Sotheby’s, Christie’s and Phillips.
+This report includes sales up to 10th July 2020, to ensure it captured the main Hybrid summer auction season.
 The report allows you to quickly see which auction house is trending, and what collecting segments are the key drivers of growth.

 Quarter-on-quarter sales trends across all categories: